Farthing (Irish coin)

 The reverse design featuring a woodcock was by English artist Percy Metcalfe.
 The obverse featured the Irish harp.
 From 1928 through 1937 the date was split either side of the harp with the name Saorstát Éireann circling around.
 From 1938 through 1966 the inscription changed to Éire on the left of the harp and the date on the right.
 The woodcock was reused on the decimal 50p coin introduced in 1970.

-Ireland is one of only four nations (including Britain, South Africa, and Jamaica) to issue farthing coins in the 20th century.
+Ireland is one of only four nations (the others being Britain, South Africa, and Jamaica) to issue farthing coins in the 20th century.

 Irish farthings, like all non-current Irish coins, may be redeemed for euros at the Central Bank of Ireland in Dublin.
 Due to its slight value (€0.00132), several must be redeemed to have any return at all.